-5.3.2: US Route 1 Crossing
+5.3.2: US Route 1 Grade Separated Crossing and Secondary Arterial to Princeton Junction

 Instead of the previously contemplated Millstone Bypass, a new grade-separated connection across US Route 1 is proposed in order to provide more local east-west circulation.
-Such a connection would ultimately provide a bypass of the Penns Neck area of the Township, thus directing traffic on Route 571 traveling toward Princeton to a new two lane roadway starting at the railroad bridge at the base of Washington Road.
+Such a connection would ultimately provide a bypass of for the Washington Road traffic in the Penns Neck area of the Township, thus directing traffic on Route 571 traveling toward Princeton to a new two lane roadway starting at the Route 64 railroad bridge at the base of Washington Road.
 This proposed connection would then travel to the north side of the SRI Site, cross US Route 1 just south of Harrison Street, and continue to a point in the future Princeton Lake Campus.
-The connection could also potentially connect to an extension of Canal Pointe Boulevard.
-It is anticipated that Washington Road will have right turn-only access to US Route 1.
+The connection could also potentially connect to an extension of Canal Pointe Boulevard proposed by Princeton University through their lands.
+It is anticipated that after such a project, Washington Road in each direction will would have right turn-only access to US Route 1.

-The alternative currently preferred by the Township includes a connector to Harrison Street and a connector to the SRI Site, as well as a grade separated interchange at US Route 1 with the northbound US Route 1 ramps signalized.
-Due to the project's overall proximity to the D&R canal, there are remaining environmental impacts in need of investigation.
+Within the lands of Princeton University, the alternative currently preferred by the Township includes a connector to Harrison Street and a connector to the SRI Site, as well as a grade separated interchange at US Route 1 with the northbound US Route 1 ramps signalized.
+Due to the project's overall proximity to the D&R canal and Millstone River, there are remaining environmental impacts in need of investigation.

-5.3.3: US Route 1 Mainline
+5.3.3: US Route 1 Mainline Corridor

-When coupled with ongoing regional growth, the future development of the remaining major non-residential tracts in West Windsor - namely, the Howard Hughes Site, the SRI Site, the remainder of Carnegie Center, and the Princeton University Lake Campus - will continue to stress the US Route 1 Corridor, even when its improvements are completed by the NJDOT.
+When coupled with ongoing regional growth, the future development of the remaining major non-residential tracts in West Windsor - namely, the Howard Hughes Atlantic Realty Site, the SRI Site, the remainder of Carnegie Center, and the Princeton University Lake Campus - will continue to stress the US Route 1 Corridor, even when its improvements between Alexander Road and Plainsboro Township are completed by the NJDOT.

 Thus, several long-term actions will be needed to ensure that the US Route 1 Corridor can continue to absorb and serve the high volume of regional traffic which intends to use it.
-Failure to provide these necessary improvements will inevitably result in traffic diverting to the local street system, thereby impacting the quality of life of the Township's residential areas.
+Failure to provide these necessary improvements will inevitably result in traffic diverting to the local street system during peak periods, thereby impacting the quality of life of the Township's residential areas.